 Florida has specific requirements set in place for victims to seek help if they ever find themselves in these types of accidents.
 The first step is to file a claim with your insurance.

-The pure comparative fault is still intact for trucking accidents, but that does not mean all hope is lost for you to step out of the no-fault system to file a lawsuit.
+The modified comparative fault is still intact for trucking accidents, but that does not mean all hope is lost for you to step out of the no-fault system to file a lawsuit.
 If your personal injury insurance settlement does not offer you enough to help with your medical bills, you could be entitled to file a lawsuit.

 Civilians who have the option to file a lawsuit in a trucking accident can either sue the driver or the company.
 Suing the company can be more challenging since your primary goal will be to prove there was negligence involved on the company’s side by not providing their driver with sufficient training.